Authenticated penetration testing

 Just-shipped feature

-A new feature added new permissions; the role matrix has not been re-validated yet.
+A new feature added new permissions and the role matrix has not been re-validated yet.

 FAQ